Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Acknowledgements

 \section{Acknowledgements}

 The work of Tiago Assis and Nuno C. Garcia was supported by Fundação para a Ciência e a Tecnologia (FCT) through the LASIGE Research Unit, Ref.
 UID/408/2025.
-The work of Yangming Ou was supported by the National Institutes of Health (NIH) Grants R33NS126792 and R21NS121735, and the St. Baldrick Career Development Award.
+The work of Nazim Haouchine was supported by the National Institutes of Health (NIH) Grants K25EB035166 and R03EB033910.
+The work of Yangming Ou was supported by the NIH Grants R33NS126792 and R21NS121735, and the St. Baldrick Career Development Award.
 The work of Sarah Frisken was supported by the NIH Grants R01EB034223 and R01EB032387.
-The work of Reuben Dorent was supported by the Marie Skłodowska-Curie Grant No. 101154248 (Project: SafeREG).
+The work of Alexandra J. Golby was supported by the NIH Grants R01EB032387 and R01NS125781.
+The work of Reuben Dorent was supported by the Marie Skłodowska-Curie Grant No. 101154248 (Project: SafeREG) and by ANR through the “Investissements d’avenir” program (ANR-10-IAIHU-06, ANR-19-P3IA-0001, PRAIRIE 3IA Institute) and the “France 2030” program (ANR-23-IACL-0008, PRAIRIE-PSAI) project.
+The work of Mireia Crispin-Ortuzar was supported by the Joseph Mitchell Cancer Research Fund, the Academy of Medical Sciences (G117526), and NIHR (NIHR206092).
+We acknowledge funding and support from Cancer Research UK and the Cancer Research UK Cambridge Centre (CTRQQR-2021-100012), The Mark Foundation for Cancer Research (RG95043), and GE HealthCare.
+Additional support was provided by the National Institute of Health Research (NIHR) Cambridge Biomedical Research Centre (NIHR203312).
+The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.